 For these, you need a trained developer who knows what he is doing and who can upkeep your website so that there is hardly any downtime.

-Here are few important tasks that come under the expertise of a trained WordPress/WooCommerce developer.
+Here are a few important tasks that come under the expertise of a trained WordPress/WooCommerce developer.
 Without knowing what you are doing, you can do more harm to your website than the good.
 WordPress maintenance is not for the weak-hearted.

 1. Update PHP versions